ektasahtia-ai/Java-projects/README.md

 # Java-projects
 # 1. Contact List Management System

-A simple **Contact List Management System** built using **Java**.
+A simple **Contact List Management System** built using THE **Java**.
 This is a beginner-friendly console application that allows users to manage contacts through a menu-driven interface.

 ## Features